Module overview

 Having successfully completed this module you will be able to:

-- Apply key concepts and approaches to relevant cultural issues (such as heritage and society), and critically reflect on geographical work on culture.
+- Apply key concepts and approaches to relevant cultural issues (such as identity, representation, walking, nature, eating, gaming), and critically reflect on geographical work on culture.

-- Identify appropriate research techniques, methods and (interdisciplinary) methodologies for the investigation in cultural geography (visual, ethnographic, science and technology studies, literary).
+- Identify appropriate research techniques, methods and (interdisciplinary) methodologies for the investigation of cultural geography (visual, ethnographic, science and technology studies, literary).

-- Present and structure ideas clearly in in-class discussion and oral presentations.
+- Present and structure ideas clearly in in-class discussions and oral presentations.

 Syllabus